 During this period of renewed interest in cycling, Washington got its first and only velodrome when the Marymoor Velodrome opened in 1975.
-During the early years of operation, the velodrome did not have a railing, lights, judges' stand, or paved parking lot but those elements were added over the next few years.
+During the early years of operation, the velodrome did not have a railing, lights, judges' stand, or a paved parking lot, but those elements were added over the next few years.
 In 2014, the 400-meter outdoor bicycle racing track hosted the USA Cycling Masters Track National Championships.

 In 2016, the velodrome was renamed the Jerry Baker Memorial Velodrome in honor of Pacific Northwest cycling legend Jerry Baker (1931-2015).
 A lifelong cycling enthusiast, Baker estimated he had pedaled more than 220,000 miles since he first started keeping track in 1965.
 He also was the record-holder for competing in 36 consecutive Seattle-to-Portland (STP) rides, an event established in 1979 by Cascade Bicycle Club.

 It was Jerry Baker who was instrumental in getting the first STP off the ground.
 "One of my roommates and a couple other friends, they just thought it would be a good idea to have a bike race, a time trial from city hall to city hall.
 About 100 started, but 69 people finished, because the first year it was a headwind and wet almost all the way.
-I'm surprised it ever happened again."
-(Lindblom).
+I'm surprised it ever happened again" (Lindblom).
 But happen again it did, and the two-day, 206-mile STP has become the Northwest's largest multi-day bicycle event, attracting some 8,000 riders.
 Cascade Bicycle Club also organizes the popular Chilly Hilly, a 33-mile ride around Bainbridge Island first launched in 1972.

 Over the Cascades